-- A. The Community and Cultural Affairs Commission shall prepare an annual plan for the Art in Public Places Program. - B. The Community and Cultural Affairs Commission may recommend to the City Council the purchase of public art to be displayed on public property.
+- A. The Community and Cultural Affairs Commission shall prepare an annual plan for the Art in Public Places Program. - A. The Community and Cultural Affairs Commission may, but is not required to, recommend to the City Council the purchase of public art to be displayed on public property.
 The recommendation shall include the type of public art considered, an analysis of the constraints applicable to placement of the public art on a site, the need for and practicality of the maintenance of the public art, and the costs of acquisition and installation of the public art.
-(Ord.
-518 § 2, 2010; prior code § 159.29.130)